 It’s the “if there’s a space then fill it” approach to architecture.

-Sitting below such an assault on the senses can be inspiring, intriguing, and intimidating in equal measure.
+Sitting below such an assault on the senses can inspire, intrigue, and intimidate in equal measure.

 There’s something perhaps a little sad about it all, too.
 So much creativity, emotion, time and expense invested by those who designed, built or commissioned the works.
 So much opulence and Habsburg self-belief (or arrogance if you prefer).